 Is a folding knife illegal?

 Citizens can carry a folding blade knife, but not a fixed blade, such as a dagger.
-The folding knife comes as a pocket knife or Swiss army knife, or utility knife.
-All folding knives are legal in the state and may be concealed as long as they are in the folded position.
+The folding knife comes as a pocket knife, Swiss army knife, or utility knife.
+All folding knives are legal in the state and may be concealed as long as they are folded.